Building Ceramic Tile, Iran 13th – 14th Century

 This rectangular quartz frit tile is from Iran and was created in the 13th – 14th Century.
 The relief shows a hunting scene, and between the two galloping riders is a deer.
 The riders have a golden halo surrounding their heads.

 The hunter on the right holds the reins in his right hand and a sword in his left.
 The rider on the left is turning his body backward.
 He holds the bow and arrow in his hands and aims at the deer.

-The riders are surrounded by different types of flowers and leaves.
+Different types of flowers and leaves surround the riders.
 Along the upper and lower edge runs a narrow border, which is decorated with repetitive floral motifs.
-This tile was part of a frieze that adorned the interior walls of a palace and is made of quartz frit.
+This tile was part of a frieze that adorned the interior walls and is made of quartz frit.

 Tile – Building Ceramic – Iran 13th – 14th Century